ViggoRu21/VIHU-TTT/README.md

 Sælir, here is a link to my vercel: https://vercel.com/viggo-ymir-haflidasons-projects/vihu-ttt

-A link to my eslint repo (I couldn't find my error/errors in time and I'm ashamed): https://github.com/ViggoRu21/eslint-no-moment
+A link to my eslint repo:
+https://github.com/ViggoRu21/eslint-no-moment